Ronaldvk90/bakruis/README.md

 I could not have built this without this awesome person! :)

-Edit the .env file to suit you.
-You can set your timezone there.
+** You need avahi-daemon running on the host for pulseaudio over TCP! ** Most distro's come standard with it enabled tho. :)

-Becouse it runs two avahi instances, one in the shaiport container and one for pipewire-pulse, i had to IP seperate the containers in order to make that work.
-So you have to edit the .env file to suit your **IP** needs.
+Edit the .env file to suit your output

-You can also set the output device there.
+You can set the output device.
 In most cases it will be **"hw:0"**.
 This corresponds to the first audio device on a RPI for example.
 If you would like to use a USB audio device, for example change it to **"hw:1"** so you don't have to blacklist and modules and stick your dirty fingers in alsa. :P

 for shairport-sync, you need the supplied shairport-sync.conf because it needs to connect to the pulse socket.